iHawke/postman-basics/notes.md

 - Query parameters start after the `?` in the URL.
    * example : `{{baseUrl}}/books?type=fiction`
 - The format is `key=value`
-- Muliple query parameters are delimited in the URL with an `&`.
+- Multiple query parameters are delimited in the URL with an `&`.
    * example: `foo=1&bar=2`
 - Depending on the API, some query parameters can be optional or mandatory.
 - A response status 400 indicates an issue with the request data.